$567,135Average Value$322Average Price per Sq Ft9Homes For Sale

 Historic Estate with Pond, Barns and 12.7 Acres of Natural Beauty - Step into a piece of New England history with this exceptional 12.7-acre estate, featuring a historic sea captain's home originally built in Mystic and relocated to Bethlehem in 1961.
 Rich in heritage and thoughtfully updated with newer roof and mechanics, the home offers three spacious bedrooms, including a primary suite with a

 A mid-century modern-inspired, one story Litchfield County single family home.
 This comfortable, furnished (OR unfurnished) 2 (or 3) BR, 1.5 Bath single-family home sits on a 4+ acre lot.
-In bucolic Bethlehem, the property is located near to the March Farm, The Bantam Market, Arethusa Farms, Bantam Arts, Litchfield Green, Washington Depot Farmers Market, Steep Rock Preservation, the New Morning
+In bucolic Bethlehem, the property is located nearby to March Farm, The Bantam Market, Arethusa Farms, Bantam Arts, Litchfield Green, Washington Depot Farmers Market, Steep Rock Preservation, the New Morning

 Local Logic measures the walkability, access to public transit and bikeability of any address.
 CAP Index provides objective, accurate, and consistent data to help measure, compare, and mitigate crime risks.